laurentcodes/react-native-rich-toast/README.md

-# React Native Styled Toast
+# react Native Styled Toast

-A toast component library for React Native with rich colors and variants.
+a toast component library for React Native with rich colors and variants.

-## Installation
+## installation

 ```bash
 npm install react-native-rich-toast react-native-toast-message
 ```

-## Setup
+## note

-First, install the peer dependency `react-native-toast-message` and follow its setup instructions.
+this depends on `react-native-toast-message` so make sure it is installed

-## Usage
+## usage

-### Basic Setup
+### basic Setup

-Import and use the `Toast` component in your root component:
+import and use the `Toast` component in your root component:

 ```tsx
 import React from 'react';